algorandfoundation/algokit-utils-py/docs/markdown/capabilities/transaction.md

 ## Transaction Results

-All AlgoKit Utils functions that send transactions return either a `SendSingleTransactionResult` or `SendAtomicTransactionComposerResults`, providing consistent mechanisms to interpret transaction outcomes.
+All AlgoKit Utils functions that send transactions return either a `SendSingleTransactionResult` or `SendTransactionComposerResults`, providing consistent mechanisms to interpret transaction outcomes.

 ### SendSingleTransactionResult